Skip to content

 If Social Services have wrongly found that you or a relative has deliberately deprived themselves of assets, we can provide specialist advice and representation.

-If you or your family require specialist Community Care Law advice on deprivation of assets, please contact us on 01273 609911, or email info@ms-solicitors.co.uk to see how our Education and Community Care Law Team can help.
+If you or your family require specialist Community Care Law advice from our deprivation of assets solicitors, please contact us on 01273 609911, or email info@ms-solicitors.co.uk to see how our Education and Community Care Law Team can help.

 Martin Searle Solicitors, 9 Marlborough Place, Brighton, BN1 1UB